admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 <h3 class="lead">marketing & tracking</h3>

-admindōjō doesn't use any tracking tools.
+admindōjō doesn't use any tracking tools for marketing purposes.

 <h3 class="lead">cookies</h3>

 admindōjō does store a login cookie on your local computer to save your login status.

-<h3 class="lead">email</h3>

-admindōjō used sendgrid to send you emails when registered.

 <h3 class="lead">logs</h3>

 admindōjō stores logs with your IP for tracking the highscore/anti-cheat, debugging and security reasons.
 Nothing gets used for marketing.

+<h3 class="lead">email</h3>

+admindōjō uses sendgrid to send you emails when creating a new account. (see [gdprtracker.io](https://gdprtracker.io/compliance/sendgrid/) for more information)

+<h3 class="lead">hosting</h3>

+admindōjō uses microsoft azure to host the website.
+This means that microsoft sees your IP when visiting admindojo.org. ([see [gdprtracker.io]](https://gdprtracker.io/compliance/microsoft-azure/) for more information)